ifranc-r/SimpleMix/README.md

 ⚠️ **This project is only a prototype / test version.**
 It was built as a **front-end only demo** (HTML + CSS + JS, using the Web Audio API) to explore the idea of building audio mixes directly in the browser.

-## What it does
-- 100% local: no server, no upload.
-- You can:
-  - add multiple audio files,
-  - reorder them (drag & drop),
-  - apply a crossfade,
-  - normalize per track,
-  - and render a mix (WAV download).

 ## Limitations
 - Hard limit: **1h max** (to avoid browser crashes).